 For this method, we will use a file stored in our local system or on pc to convert from XML to Excel.
 To do so, we will follow these steps.

-- First, we need to go to the Data tab in Ribbon.
+- First, we need to navigate to Data > Get Data > From File.

 - Next, a selection box will appear where we will need to locate and select the XML file to import.